 The agreement that created the EBDA JPA has been amended three times since its inception.
 The term of the current agreement ends on January 1, 2020.
-The member agency managers and Commission members of EBDA have been negotiating for the last four years an amendment to extend the agreement for an additional 20 years.
+The member agency managers and Commission members of EBDA have been negotiating for about the last four years on an amendment to extend the agreement for an additional 20 years.

 The EBDA Commission has approved two amendments and recommends that the governing bodies of each agency authorize their execution.
 The first (Amendment Four) would simply extend the term of the current agreement for six months, until June 30, 2020.
-This would allow EBDA staff and the member agencies time to fully prepare for the updated amendment and aligns the term with the fiscal year.
+This would allow EBDA staff and the member agencies time to prepare for the updated amendment and aligns the term with the fiscal year.
 The second amendment (Amendment Five) is a substantial restatement of the agreement with a term ending June 30, 2040.
+Note that Amendment Five attached to the Resolution contains blanks for the dates of Amendment Four.
+These will be filled in with the date that Amendment Four is fully ratified.